ot2i7ba/Stuff/README.md

 ## pinkungfu.py
-Automatic generation of text files for cracking PIN and pattern combinations using bruteforce for import into forensic software.
+Generation of text files for cracking PIN and pattern combinations using bruteforce for import into forensic software.